Hedwig and the Angry Inch (musical): Off-Broadway

 Hedwig and the Angry Inch premiered Off-Broadway at the Jane Street Theatre on February 14, 1998, and closed on April 9, 2000, after 857 performances.
 Direction was by Peter Askin and musical staging by Jerry Mitchell, with Hedwig initially played by John Cameron Mitchell and Yitzhak played by Miriam Shor.
 The theater was located in the ballroom of the Hotel Riverview, which once housed the surviving crew of the Titanic (a fact which figured in the original production).

 Actors who played Hedwig in this Off-Broadway production included Michael Cerveris, Donovan Leitch, Ally Sheedy, Kevin Cahoon, Asa Somers, and Matt McGrath.

-This production won the Obie Award, 1998 Special Citations for Stephen Trask and the casts and the Outer Critics Circle Award for Best Off-Broadway Musical.
+The Off-Broadway production won the Obie Award, 1998 Special Citations for Stephen Trask and the casts and the Outer Critics Circle Award for Best Off-Broadway Musical.

 United Kingdom

 Hedwig and the Angry Inch opened in the West End at the Playhouse Theatre on September 19, 2000, and closed on November 4, 2000, with Michael Cerveris.

 In the summer of 2010, the show was staged at the George Square Theatre in Edinburgh, Scotland, as part of the Edinburgh Fringe Festival.

 The show was also performed at the Edinburgh Fringe in 2015 at Greenside @ Royal Terrace by young company A Wicked Little Town with a positive reception.

 In April 2022 a revival starring Divina de Campo as Hedwig and Elijah Ferreira as Yitzhak, directed by Jamie Fletcher opened at the Leeds Playhouse before transferring to HOME, Manchester.
 It was nominated for three WhatsOnStage Awards, including best performance for de Campo and best set design.

 David Binder, who produced the 2014 Broadway revival of Hedwig, announced plans in 2023 to bring the same production to the West End.
 John Cameron Mitchell had previously revealed plans for a West End transfer of the same production in 2015, although this never came to fruition.

 In July 2025, John Cameron Mitchell revealed in an interview that a new production will come to London.
 Speculation about casting included Neil Patrick Harris, Ewan McGregor, and newcomer actor Roi Dolev, who previously played Hedwig in Tel Aviv.